brown-band/website/README.md

   - `toc-button.html`: the button for toggling the table of contents on mobile
   - `toc.njk`: renders a table of contents based on the `toc` variable
 - `layouts`
-  - `base.njk`: contains the basic page layout (shared across print and web), including the page title, CSS/JS imports, and page content
+  - `base.hbs`: contains the basic page layout (shared across print and web), including the page title, CSS/JS imports, and page content
-  - `web.njk`: contains the navbar and `container` (which sets the maximum width of the content) (inherits `base.njk`)
+  - `web.hbs`: contains the navbar and `container` (which sets the maximum width of the content) (inherits `base.hbs`)
-  - `page.njk`: renders the page title and summary (inherits `web.njk`)
+  - `page.hbs`: renders the page title and summary (inherits `web.hbs`)
 - `node_modules`: Created by `npm install`.
 Don’t change it yourself — instead use `npm` commands to add and remove packages.
 - `pages`: the pages on the website.
 Each page is automatically compiled into HTML by Eleventy.
   - `scripts`: show scripts.
 Contains a subfolder for each year’s scripts, with `fall` and `spring` subfolders.
   - `index.md`: the homepage
-  - `script-semester.njk`: Eleventy copies this page for every semester for which we have scripts for.
+  - `script-semester.hbs`: Eleventy copies this page for every semester for which we have scripts for.
 - `public`: the output directory, not checked into Git.
 Eleventy creates and updates (but does not delete) files in this directory when you run `npm start` or `npm run build`.
 - `.node-version`: the version of Node.js that the website is confirmed to build properly with.
 Feel free to update this any time (but make sure you double-check that things still work properly!).
 - `eleventy.config.js`, `eleventy-book.config.js`: configuration files for Eleventy.
 See docs inside the file for more details.